Antiquing ‘Til You Drop

 In Western Maryland, visit Valley Antiques & Uniques in Funkstown, or Englander’s Antiques in Oakland, where you can grab a milkshake at the shop’s original soda fountain.
 Just outside of Washington, D.C., multi-dealer markets share sidewalk space with galleries and restaurants at Kensington’s Antique Row.
 Dozens of shops stocked with furniture, jewelry, quilts and porcelain earn New Market the title “Antiques Capital of Maryland.”
 In funky Frederick, find 200 dealers in an eight-block radius that’s even pet friendly.

-St. Leonard’s Chesapeake Marketplace & Auction House holds Friday night auctions.
+St. Leonard’s Chesapeake Marketplace & Auction House holds on-line auctions and in person previews and sales at the eclectic Marketplace. .
 Along Maryland’s Eastern Shore, stop in Treasures Re-Found in Chestertown, where you’ll find vintage cameras and scientific instruments amidst the wares.
 And every Wednesday in Crumpton, hundreds gather for the largest weekly auction in the world.
 More info on Antiques stores and shopping areas...

 Just across the Chesapeake Bay Bridge on the way to the beach are big savings on Under Armour and more at the Queenstown Premium Outlets.
 In Western Maryland, visit the Hagerstown Premium Outlets.
-Or check out Perryville, where you can hit Hollywood Casino after a day of shopping.
-Arundel Mills has the same great set-up—a mall plus numerous entertainment options, including Maryland Live!
-Casino right next door.
+Or check out the area around Perryville, where you can hit Hollywood Casino after a day of shopping in the region.
+Arundel Mills has the same great set-up—a mall plus numerous entertainment options, including Live!
+Casino and Hotel right next door.